Mirija24/Mirija24/README.md

 I'm intersted in code but I'm not developer

 - 🌱 I’m currently learning all things about development and specifically to learn it.
-- 👯 I’m looking to collaborate on many projects tonsee all the methodoly development -🤔 How to reach me: mirijaeddyrakotoharivelo@gmail.com
+- 👯 I’m looking to collaborate on many projects to see all the methodoly development -🤔 How to reach me: mirijaeddyrakotoharivelo@gmail.com